nepalez/dry-initializer-rails/README.md

 end
 ```

-This time you can pass a name (not an id) to the initializer:
+This time you can pass names (not ids) to the initializer:

 ```ruby
 order = CreateOrder.new('Andrew', product: 'the_thing_no_123').call